What you should know when deploying .NET 6 application to Linux-based App Service?

 App Service creation

-Unfortunately same property don't work with Linux.
-Instead of netFrameworkVersion you have to use linuxFxVersion property.
+Unfortunately, the same property doesn´t work with Linux.
+Instead of netFrameworkVersion,that you have to use linuxFxVersion property.

 Used Bicep code to create App Service Plan: